 A natural progression for a successful GCSE Music candidate is to move on to study Music, Performing Arts or Music Technology at A Level.
 However, GCSE Music on its own is widely recognised for its skills and academic requirements by employers, and careers in the field of music are many and diverse.
-Here is a small selection: performing (pop/rock, classical, musical theatre), composing (pop/rock/dance, song writing, classical), education and teaching, concert management, music publishing, music therapy, music technology and sound recording, musical engineering and music retail.
+Here is a small selection: performing (pop/rock, classical, musical theatre), composing (pop/rock/dance, song writing, classical, music for film), education and teaching, concert/event management, music publishing, music therapy, music technology and sound recording, musical engineering, music retail and music journalism.

-For further information please contact: Miss B Doyle - Head of Music
+For further information please contact: Miss B Doyle - Head of Performing Arts